 Transhipment from longline, troll and pole and line fishing vessels in national waters shall be managed in accordance with relevant domestic laws and procedures pursuant to paragraph 4.

-There shall be no transhipment on the high seas except where a CCM has determined, in accordance with the guidelines described in paragraph 37 below, that it is impracticable for certain vessels that it is responsible for to operate without being able to tranship on the high seas, and has advised the Commission of such.
+There shall be no transhipment on the high seas except where the Commission has determined, in accordance with the guidelines described in paragraph 37 below, that it is impracticable for certain vessels to operate without being able to tranship on the high seas.

-Where transhipment does occur on the high seas:

-the CCMs responsible for reporting against both the offloading and receiving vessels shall, as appropriate:
+Where transhipment does occur on the high seas, the CCMs responsible for reporting against both the offloading and receiving vessels shall, as appropriate:

 advise the Commission of its procedures for monitoring and verification of the transhipments;